jrobinson123/global_companies_20_questions/README.md

 ### code explained:
 This program is a text based game.
 You start by choosing a company listed in the csv file.
 The company has properties such as the HQLocation, Region, Sector, and of course CompanyName.
-The computer repeatidley will ask yes or no questions until it is able to guess the company you were thinking of.
+The computer repeatedly will ask yes or no questions until it is able to guess the company you were thinking of.

 Here's a step-by-step guideline which shows how the code was created: